Last updated on

-You can also contact Will Hardin by phone (307-777-2843) or email (see image below).
-He’s the Business Outreach Coordinator at the Wyoming Business Council.
-He’ll be able to tell you what your license and/or permit requirements are.
-He’s available Monday through Friday from 8am to 5pm (Mountain Time).
-He’s a very friendly and knowledgeable guy.
+You can also contact Cindy Unger by phone (307-234-6685) or by email (see image below).
+She’s the Business Outreach Coordinator at the Wyoming Business Council.
+She’ll be able to tell you what your license and/or permit requirements are.
+She’s available Monday through Friday from 8am to 5pm (Mountain Time).
+She’s very friendly and knowledgeable.

 The Wyoming Department of Agriculture licenses and inspects several types of businesses.
 The Department regulates the business types listed below.
 Consumer Health Services can be reached at 307-777-7211 or on their website.
 Technical Services can be reached by at 307-777-7324 or on their website.

 – Bulk water haulers

 – Bed and breakfasts

 – Food warehouses/food processors